-In the securities industry, undersubscribed means that andoes not have enough buyers.
+In the securities industry, undersubscribed means that an offering does not have enough buyers.

-When a company decides it wants to underwriter to manage what is a long and sometimes complicated process., or other publicly traded securities, it hires an
+When a company decides it wants to issue stock, bonds or other publicly traded securities, it hires an underwriter to manage what is a long and sometimes complicated process.

-After the syndicate is assembled, the issuer files an SEC Form S-1, which is also called a prospectus discloses all material information about the issuer, including a description of the issuer’s business, the name and addresses of key company officers, the salaries and business histories of each officer, the ownership positions of each officer, the company’s capitalization, an explanation of how it use the proceeds from the offering, and descriptions of any legal proceedings the company is involved in..
-The
+After the syndicate is assembled, the issuer files an SEC Form S-1, which is also called a prospectus.
+The prospectus discloses all material information about the issuer, including a description of the issuer’s business, the name and addresses of key company officers, the salaries and business histories of each officer, the ownership positions of each officer, the company’s capitalization, an explanation of how it will use the proceeds from the offering, and descriptions of any legal proceedings the company is involved in.

-Undersubscribed offerings are often a matter of overpricing the securities for offering), and the receives the proceeds minus the fees.
-The underwriters then sell the to the subscribers at the .
+Undersubscribed offerings are often a matter of overpricing the securities for sale.
+If the demand is too low, the underwriter and issuer might lower the price to attract more subscribers.
+Once the underwriter is sure it will sell all of the shares in the offering, it closes the offering.
+Then it purchases all the shares from the company (if the offering is a guaranteed offering), and the issuer receives the proceeds minus the underwriting fees.
+The underwriters then sell the shares to the subscribers at the offering price.

-It is important to that although the influences the initial price of the securities, once the subscribers begin selling, the free-market forces of supply and demand dictate the price.
-Underwriters usually maintain a secondary in the securities they , which means they agree to purchase or sell securities out of their own inventories in order to keep the price of the securities from swinging wildly.
+It is important to note that although the underwriter influences the initial price of the securities, once the subscribers begin selling, the free-market forces of supply and demand dictate the price.
+Underwriters usually maintain a secondary market in the securities they issue, which means they agree to purchase or sell securities out of their own inventories in order to keep the price of the securities from swinging wildly.